Slow Cooker Hungarian Beef Goulash

 - Lightly grease the inside of your slow cooker with oil or cooking spray and turn your slow cooker on high.

-- Add paprika, smoked paprika, salt and pepper to your flour and coat the beef chunks before setting to one side.
+- Add salt and pepper to your flour and coat the beef chunks before setting to one side.

 - Heat the oil in a large frying pan on a medium heat.
 Add the paprika floured beef chunks to your frying pan and brown well before transferring them to the slow cooker.

-- Stir well and add the bay leaf and leave to cook with the lid on for 6 to 8 hours on low or 4 to 6 hours on high.
+- Stir well and add the bay leaves and leave to cook with the lid on for 6 to 8 hours on low or 4 to 6 hours on high.

 - Add the sliced red peppers and cider vinegar and stir and cook on high for 1 to 1½ hours with the lid on.